CocoaBob/PebbleTransilien/README.md

 ```
 ## Usage
 ### Get a station's code
-First you know the station's index, then read 3 bytes at the position `3*index` in `station_code.bin`.
+First you have to know the station's index, then read 3 bytes at the position `3*index` in `station_code.bin`.

 ### Get or Search a station's name
 1. Create a char** array based on the data of `station_name.bin`